 Our conclusion therefore is, that when the above is taken into account, the standard buy/write or covered call strategy may not be the most effective use of your capital.
 The only advantage of covered calls over naked puts is that you can choose to keep the shares until the price recovers (if it does).

 There are however, more advanced covered call strategies which are outlined elsewhere on this site, designed to minimize your risk and change the graph.

 There is also a less desirable, more risky, way to employ the covered calls and naked puts trade.

 Let's explore another possible covered calls and naked puts scenario.

 Imagine a company, let's call it XYZ, is currently trading at $20 and you believe it is due for a rise in the next month or so.
 So you do the following:

 Analysis of Covered Calls and Naked Puts position:

 You have now taken in $3 in options premium to offset the cost of your $20 purchase price on XYZ shares, bringing their effective cost down to $17 per share.

-You are also now obligated to sell these shares at a maximum price of $22.50 should the market price rise above that amount.
+You are also now obligated to sell these shares at a maximum price of $22.50 should the market price rise above that amount at expiration date.

-You are also obligated to purchase a second lot of shares at $17.50 should the market price of the stock fall below that level.
+You are also obligated to purchase a second lot of 100 shares at $17.50 at expiration date, should the market price of the stock fall below that level.